 Table 1-4 City Lines of Succession

-Emergency Policy and Governance
+Emergency Coordination Emergency Policy and Governance

+1. City Manager 1.
+Mayor

-1. Mayor and Council members (order of succession)
+2. Police Chief 2.
+Council members (order of succession)

-2.

-3. City Manager, or acting City Manager
+3. Fire Chief 3.
+City Manager

-4. City Attorney
+4. Public Works Director

+5. Community Development Director

 Each City department is responsible for pre-identifying staff patterns showing a line of succession in management's absence.
 All employees shall be trained on the protocols and contingency plans required to maintain leadership within their departments.
-The City Manager, or acting City Manager will provide guidance and direction to department heads to maintain continuity of government and operations during an emergency.
+The City Manager will provide guidance and direction to department heads to maintain continuity of government and operations during an emergency.
 Individual department heads within the City are responsible for developing and implementing continuity of government and operations plans to ensure continued delivery of essential functions during an emergency.